carlmontanari/scrapli/README.md

  transport mechanism.
 The other supported transport mechanisms are `paramiko`, `ssh2-python` and `telnetlib `. `paramiko` and `ssh2-python` were originally part of the core of scrapli, but have since been moved to their own repositories to be used as plugins to keep the codebase as simple as possible.
-The transport selection can be made when instantiating the scrapli connection object by passing in `paramiko`, `ssh2`, or `telnet` to force scrapli to
+The transport selection can be made when instantiating the scrapli connection object by passing in `paramiko`, `ssh2`, `telnet`, or `asyncssh` to force
-    use the corresponding transport mechanism.
+    scrapli to use the corresponding transport mechanism.
+If you are using the `asyncssh` transport you must use an async driver!

 While it will be a goal to ensure that these other transport mechanisms are supported and useful, the focus of scrapli development will be on the "system" SSH transport.